This is the Official Mount Morris Lakes Management District Website

 Always check the shoreland zoning regulations that may impact your property before implementing construction or improvement plans.
 Click to see: Wis.
 Admin.
 Code.
 NR 115-2015 changes.

-SCROLL DOWN THIS SCREEN TO VIEW THE RESULTS OF THE MAY 9 COMMISIONERS' TELECON MEETING AND PLANS FOR THE JULY 18, 2020 ANNUAL MEETING
+SCROLL DOWN THIS SCREEN TO VIEW THE ADDITIONAL MEETING DETAILS AND TE RESULTS OF THE MAY 9 TELECONFERENCED BOARD MEETING.

 IMPORTANT NEWS FOR ALL DISTRICT MEMBERS